opensorcerer20/quizapp/README.md

 - [x] bug: answer visible when switching to next question
 - [x] bug: delay loading next question (side effect of hiding answer to next question)

+- [ ] simpler version of app for 1.0

+- [ ] new idea: pre-render cards, swipe to change

 (shifting focus to ui first)

 - [ ] apply themes